codeski/google_cli/README.md

 # Breweries

 This is an CLI to learn about Colorado breweries.
-It delivers the name, address, city, zip, url, and phone # of the chosen brewery, if that information exists on https://www.openbrewerydb.org/
+It delivers the name, address, city, zip, url, and phone # of the brewery chosen, if that information exists on https://www.openbrewerydb.org/

 ## Installation
 ```ruby